 Ceasefire observed in eastern Ukraine

-As of 7 a.m. on July 6, no ceasefire violations were recorded in the Joint Forces Operation (JFO) area in eastern Ukraine.
+Over the past day, January 18, the Russian-occupation troops did not fire on the Ukrainian positions in the Joint Forces Operation (JFO) area in eastern Ukraine.

 Censor.NET reports referring to the JFO press centre Facebook page.